 Both growth and value stocks can be important components of your portfolio, but they carry different forms of risk and require different investing approaches.

-By definition, value stocks tend to be priced lower than both the broader market and similar companies in their industry, making them easier for more investors to afford.
-But a value stock investment may take longer to pay off, and there’s always the chance that the market has indeed priced the stock accurately, leaving little potential for gains.
+Value investors look for bargains.
+That is, they attempt to find stocks that are trading below the value of the companies they represent.
+But, a value stock investment may take longer to pay off, and there’s always the chance that the market has indeed priced the stock accurately, leaving little potential for gains.
 Value stocks are more likely to pay dividends.

 Which one should you choose?